SeonghoJin/react-achievement-system/README.md

 You don't care about the achievement system.
 React-achievement-system will manage both achievement-related status and feedback when achieved.

-## Environments in which to use dot-map

-- Browser - chrome

 ## Installation
 ```shell
 npm i --save react-achievement-system recoil